Postdoctoral Opportunities

 Applications can be submitted through e-mail to: Robyn Mehlenbeck, PhD at rmehlenb@gmu.edu or Alison Senold, MSW at asenold@gmu.edu

-We are also listed in the APPIC Universal Psychology Postdoctoral Directory: https://www.appic.org/Postdocs/Universal-Psychology-Postdoctoral-Directory-UPPD/Detail/id/5703
+We are also listed in the APPIC Universal Psychology Postdoctoral Directory

 Postdoctoral Fellow – Child Clinical/Pediatric Psychology

-The American Psychological Association (APA) accredited George Mason University (GMU) Clinical Psychology Ph.D. program, is seeking a Child Clinical/Pediatric Psychology Postdoctoral Fellow in our training clinic, the GMU Center for Community Mental Health (https://ccmh.gmu.edu/).
-This is a 1-year full time position, with potential for renewal.
+The American Psychological Association (APA) accredited George Mason University Clinical Psychology Ph.D. program is seeking a Child Clinical/Pediatric Psychology Postdoctoral Fellow in our training clinic, Mason's Center for Community Mental Health.
+This is a 1-year full-time position, with potential for renewal.

-George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.
+George Mason University has a strong institutional commitment to the achievement of excellence among its faculty and staff and encourages candidates to apply who will enrich Mason’s academic environment.

 About the Program: